-England's Casey is latest to join LIV Golf series
+England's Casey joins LIV Golf series

-LIV Golf: England's Paul Casey becomes latest player to join breakaway series
+LIV Golf: Paul Casey joins breakaway series as Branden Grace wins in Portland

 Last updated on .From the section Golf

-Paul Casey has confirmed he is the next high-profile golfer to join the Saudi-backed LIV Golf Series.
+Paul Casey has become the latest high-profile golfer to join the Saudi-backed LIV Golf Series.

 The Englishman, 44, follows ex-Ryder Cup team-mates Lee Westwood, Sergio Garcia, Ian Poulter and Graeme McDowell in joining the breakaway circuit.

-"I'm so excited," said Casey, who plans to make his LIV debut later this month at Trump National Golf Club Bedminster.
+"I'm so excited," said Casey, who plans to make his LIV debut this month at Trump National Golf Club Bedminster.

-The New Jersey event will be the third of eight events in the inaugural LIV season, but first Casey hopes to play in the Open Championship later this month.
+The New Jersey event will be the third of eight events in the inaugural LIV season, but first Casey hopes to play in the Open Championship this month.

 The R&A announced in June that players signed up to the LIV series will be allowed to compete in the 150th Open, even though the PGA Tour has banned those involved in the rebel venture and the DP World Tour has also levied sanctions.